gateweaver/gateweaver/packages/docs/docs/getting-started.md

 # Getting Started

-Welcome to Gateweaver, the open-source API gateway that seamlessly secures your frontend applications' integration with external APIs.
-Designed with simplicity and protection in mind, Gateweaver enables developers to utilize APIs requiring sensitive keys and tokens without risking exposure on the frontend.
-Through a straightforward YAML configuration file, users can define endpoints and apply essential policies like CORS, rate limiting, API key management, and JWT authentication, ensuring robust security measures are in place.
-Start quickly with the Gateweaver CLI or Docker image to streamline your API usage while safeguarding your application.
+Gateweaver is an API gateway tailored for frontend applications, enabling secure integration with external APIs that require sensitive keys and tokens.
+Through a simple YAML configuration file, users can define endpoints and apply essential policies like CORS, rate limiting, API key management, and JWT authentication, ensuring robust security measures are in place.
+Get started quickly with the CLI or Docker image, or take a look at some [examples](https://github.com/gateweaver/gateweaver/tree/main/examples) to see how you can leverage Gateweaver in your projects.

 ## Installation